Refined de Jonqui\`eres divisors and secant varieties on algebraic curves

-The proof of Theorem \ref{thm:refineddjdim} works in a similar way to the proof of the dimension theorem for usual de Jonqui\`eres divisors (Theorem 1.1 in \autocite{Un}).
-The argument is based on an induction on the index of speciality $s$ of the linear series $l$.
+The argument is based on an induction on the index of speciality $s$ of the linear series $l$ while keeping the Brill-Noether number $\rho(g,r,d)$ equal to 0.
 The base case is the statement of Theorem \ref{thm:refineddjdim} for the canonical linear series $K_C$, which is the unique linear system with $s=1$ and vanishing Brill-Noether number.
 The fact that this dimension result holds for $K_C$ follows from the discussion in Section \ref{sec:transvers}.
 In fact, we shall need a more refined version of the statement of Theorem \ref{thm:refineddjdim}, namely the one given in Remark \ref{rem:ramif} that also takes into account the imposed ramification at a point of the series $l'$ from Definition \ref{def:refineddj}.